microsoft/startups/README.md

 - [Products that are always free](products/azure-products-free.md)
 - [Products that are free for 12 months](products/azure-products-free-trial.md)

 With an Azure subscription, you get access to all of the free products and the products that are pay-as-you-go.
-To help you make sense of it all, we've curated a list of Azure products that we think are particularly relevant to startups:
+To help you make sense of it all, we've curated a list of Azure products that we think are particularly relevant for you:

 - [AI and ML](products/azure-products.md#ai-and-ml)
 - [Blockchain](products/azure-products.md#blockchain)